This article looks at common port numbers and their associated services, and which transport protocol they use.

 23 (TCP) – Telnet

-Port 23 is typically used by the Telnet protocol.
-The protocol is often used for an administrative command-line interface in networking equipment such as routers and switches.
+The telnet protocol typically uses port 23.
+It’s often used for an administrative command-line interface in networking equipment such as routers and switches.

-However, because the protocol is unencrypted, it is usually only used safely within a local area network, as the data is in cleartext.
+However, because the protocol is unencrypted, it’s usually only used safely within a local area network, as the data is in cleartext.

 25 (TCP) – SMTP

 Port 25 is the original standard email SMTP (Simple Mail Transfer Protocol) port and the oldest since it first debuted in 1982.
-After four decades, SMTP on port 25 is the basic standard for sending email via the internet between mail servers.
+After four decades, SMTP on port 25 is the basic standard for sending email between mail servers via the internet.

 53 (TCP, UDP) – DNS

 DNS (Domain Name System) turns domain names into IP addresses.
-As a result, people may type ordinary words into their browsers without remembering the IP address for each website, thanks to DNS servers.
+As a result, thanks to DNS servers, people may type ordinary words into their browsers without remembering the IP address for each website.

 67,68 (UDP) – DHCP

-DHCP (Dynamic Host Configuration Protocol) provides network addresses to dynamically configured hosts on a TCP/IP network.
+DHCP (Dynamic Host Configuration Protocol) provides network addresses to dynamically configured TCP/IP network hosts.
 It uses UDP ports 67 and 68.
-Port 67 should be used by the server and port 68 by the client.
+The server should use port 67, and the client should use port 68.

 80 (TCP) – HTTP